Home » Current Cinema

 Last month’s Wonder Woman was an undisputed smash hit, both critically and financially.
 Many viewers, myself included, were absolutely blown away by the film.
 Some even testified to being moved to tears.
 I can honestly say, nearly without a doubt, that Spider-Man Homecoming will not make you cry, but then it isn’t really trying to.
 Spider-Man (2002) ends with a funeral.
 The Amazing Spider-Man (2012) ends with another funeral.
 Spider-Man: Homecoming ends with a joke and a Ramones song in the credits.
 The change of pace could not be more welcome.

 I’ve seen Wonder Woman for the second time now.
 The first was on release day, and the second was a week later.
 I fully intended to see The Mummy, but at the last minute, I choked; I just couldn’t do it.
 I couldn’t justify spending sixteen dollars on a ticket for a movie that could be — for all I knew — amazing, but had the potential to be anything but.
-(At the time of my publishing this, it has become clear that the latter is the case.)
+(At the time of my publishing this, it has become clear that the former is the case.)
 Watching a movie that was not as good as Wonder Woman, while this perfectly synthesised historical fantasy epic was playing in a room a mere hundred feet to my right, was simply something I could not stomach.

 Wonder Woman, prior to its release, had a labor of Sisyphean proportions to complete.
 The poorly received Batman Vs. Superman and Suicide Squad left a lot to be desired in terms of movie quality, although I must confess, I enjoyed both films immensely.
 Nonetheless, I recognized the need for some critical acclaim, and for the universe to be taken seriously.
-I don’t actually mind morose, brooding heroes, but for the time being, they had to go.
+I don’t actually mind morose, brooding heroes, but for the time being they had to go.

 Thankfully, Wonder Woman delivers on all fronts, with perfect amounts of action and organic humor, but also a story that is an entity of its own.
 Wonder Woman is merrily free of any universal setup.
 I remember the days when I sat through a full fifteen minutes of credits to see a thirty-second clip at the end of Captain America, but this time around, I rejoiced at the absence of anything other than names rolling up a screen.
 Really the closest we get to any hint of an interconnected universe is a Wayne Enterprises truck, and an email sent to Bruce himself.